opendp/opendp/docs/source/getting-started/real-world.rst

 4. Mediate Access to Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Ideally, at this point, you have not yet accessed the sensitive data set.
 This is the only point in the process where we access the sensitive data set.
 To ensure that your specified differential privacy protections are maintained, the OpenDP Library should mediate all access to the sensitive data set.
-The OpenDP Library mediates this access through the Context API.
+When using Python, use the Context API to mediate access.

 .. tabs::